Cleaning Guides

 Enzyme cleaner

 This product can create a quick chemical reaction, in order to neutralise the urine.
-While it is favoured for solving tough urine problems, it can be also effective for destroying greasy stains.
+While it is favoured for solving tough urine problems, it can also be effective for destroying greasy stains.
 Its composition makes it safe to use not just for cleaning the couch, but for removing dog and cat urine from fabric in general.

 While you can directly purchase a product from an eco-friendly store, there is the option of preparing a homemade enzyme cleaner, suitable for cat and dog urine.
 Keep in mind, though, that the solution needs to ferment, which usually takes about a month.
 The good news is that only kitchen ingredients are required, including fruit scraps, which makes this product a natural urine remover you can use all around the house.